mhx/dwarfs/doc/dwarfsck.md

 - `-H`, `--print-header`:
   Print the header located before the filesystem image to stdout.
-If no header is present, the program will exit with a non-zero exit code.
+If no header is present, the program will exit with exit code 2 and emit a warning.

 - `-n`, `--num-workers=`*value*:
   Number of worker threads used for integrity checking.